bkonkle/rust-example-caster-api/README.md

 Since the `RUN_MODE` environment variable is set by the `tasks.integration` make task to "test", this file will automatically be picked up by the config reader.

-NOTE: To manage this test database with the SQLx CLI, you'll need to temporarily edit your `.env` file to match the values above, and then run the command to reset the test database:
+NOTE: To manage this test database with the SQLx CLI, you'll need to temporarily edit your `.envrc` file to match the values above, and then run the command to reset the test database:

 ```sh
 cargo make db-reset
 ```

-You can restore the original values in your `.env` afterwards.
+You can restore the original values in your `.envrc` afterwards.

 ## Deployment